Cash Basis

 Our guide to the Cash Basis of preparing Accounts and UK Tax Returns.

-The Cash Basis is a relatively new basis of calculating profits and Income Tax for small Self Employed businesses in the UK, for filing Self Assessment Tax Returns, and is optional.
+The Cash Basis is a relatively new basis of calculating profits for Income Tax for small Self Employed businesses in the UK, for filing Self Assessment Tax Returns, and is optional.

 Introduction to the Cash Basis